 The Snow Collectors by Tina May Hall is a 2020 novel published by Dzanc Books.
-This review does not contain spoilers, and one link is affiliate.
+This review does not contain spoilers.

 With beautiful imagery and lush prose, Tina May Hall takes the reader into a world where history merges with mystery.
 In her 2020 novel, we follow the journey of Henna, who tries to make sense of past trauma.
 However, we also journey into the past lives of historical figures long gone.